Sigray-Lab/sigray_lab_website/content/publication/doerfel-2025-medRxiv/index.md

   diagnostic and prognostic abilities, of six publicly available brain age prediction packages using data from the Alzheimertextquoterights Disease Neuroimaging Initiative (ADNI).
+Baseline brain age significantly differed between groups consisting of individuals with normal cognitive function, mild cognitive impairment, and Alzheimer's Disease for all packages, but with comparable performance to gray matter volume.
-Baseline brain age significantly differed between groups consisting of individuals with normal cognitive function, mild cognitive impairment, and Alzheimertextquoterights Disease for all packages, but with comparable performance to gray matter volume.
+  Baseline brain age significantly differed between groups consisting of individuals with normal cognitive function, mild cognitive impairment, and Alzheimer's Disease for all packages, but with comparable performance to gray matter volume.
   Further, estimates were not centered around zero for cognitively normal subjects and showed considerable variation between packages.
 Finally, brain age did not show strong correlation with disease onset, memory decline, nor gray matter atrophy within